 As an example of a saturated small-scale error, the position of a particular, localised and isolated convective feature can be off by some distance in a "true" and in a "control" trajectory.
-As long as this offset is shorter than the spatial width of the disturbance itself, the error may grow in a linear fashion.
-When the offset is larger than the disturbance, though, the error is determined by the presence, in

-- 190 the two state fields, of two separate, non-overlapping signals of approximately the same size.
+As long as this

+- 190 offset is shorter than the spatial width of the disturbance itself, the error may grow in a linear fashion.
+When the offset is larger than the disturbance, though, the error is determined by the presence, in the two state fields, of two separate, non-overlapping signals of approximately the same size.
 As they drift away from each other, the RMS state difference (any variable) does not change steadily, so that this error component does not effectively grow anymore.
-Saturated small-scale instabilities are not directly responsible for further error growth, but are expected to affect, by nonlinear interaction, larger scales that may still be in a regime of linear growth.
-These large scales are mainly responsible - 195 for error growth at an error level comparable to the analysis error.
-Under these premises, we perform an experiment where the error, i. e. the state difference between a trajectory representing the truth and a control run representing the forecast, has an initial amplitude (norm) compatible with the present-day analysis error.
+Saturated small-scale instabilities are - 195 not directly responsible for further error growth, but are expected to affect, by nonlinear interaction, larger scales that may still be in a regime of linear growth.
+These large scales are mainly responsible for error growth at an error level comparable to the analysis error.

+Under these premises, we perform an experiment where the error, i. e. the state difference between a trajectory representing the truth and a control run representing the forecast, has an initial amplitude

+- 200 (norm) compatible with the present-day analysis error.
 We then examine the ability of bred vectors to capture the forecast error.
-In order to do so and in view of the different scales that may be involved

-200 in the growth of forecast errors, a range of values for rescaling amplitude and frequency is taken into consideration.
-In a second parallel experiment, an hypothetical analysis error an order of magnitude smaller is considered.

-The experimental framework is that of a twin experiment, were a model trajectory is considered to represent the "truth" and is compared with one or more control trajectories.
-Here the true tra-

-- 205 jectory is a free MOLOCH evolution initiated by an external model state (from the same BOLAM trajectory providing boundary conditions) at 21:00 UTC on 25 September 2006 and integrated until 18:00 UTC on 26 September.
-Two different control trajectories have been considered, both computed using the same model and the same boundary conditions as the true trajectory.
-The first one is obtained by simply initiating a MOLOCH trajectory from the BOLAM state at 18:00 UTC on - 210 25 September (3 h before the initial condition of the true trajectory) and integrating for 24 h, with the same boundary conditions as the "truth".
+In order to do so and in view of the different scales that may be involved in the growth of forecast errors, a range of values for rescaling amplitude and frequency is taken into consideration.
+In a second parallel experiment, an hypothetical analysis error an order of magnitude smaller is considered. - The experimental framework is that of a twin experiment, were a model trajectory is considered to represent the "truth" and is compared with one or more control trajectories.
+Here the true trajectory is a free MOLOCH evolution initiated by an external model state (from the same BOLAM trajectory providing boundary conditions) at 21:00 UTC on 25 September 2006 and integrated until 18:00 UTC on 26 September.
+Two different control trajectories have been considered, both com- - 210 puted using the same model and the same boundary conditions as the true trajectory.
+The first one is obtained by simply initiating a MOLOCH trajectory from the BOLAM state at 18:00 UTC on 25 September (3 h before the initial condition of the true trajectory) and integrating for 24 h, with the same boundary conditions as the "truth".
 At 00:00 UTC, its (RMS) TUV error (Sect.
-5.1) is about 0.3, corresponding to about 0.4 °C for temperature and 1.9 m s-1 for horizontal velocity at level 8 (about 1500 hPa over sea), and 0.25 °C, 1.8 m s-1 at level 25 (about 500 hPa).
-This first control trajectory, labelled 18H, is used for breeding vectors meant to estimate instabilities at a larger scale. - 215 The second control trajectory has been obtained from the first one, by rescaling by 0.1 all components of its error vector at 21:00 UTC on 25 September in order to have a smaller initial error and again using the same boundary conditions.
-This second control trajectory, labelled R21, is used to construct bred vectors intended to estimate small-scale, fast instabilities (still slower, though, than those studied in Sect.
+5.1) is about 0.3, corresponding to about 0.4 °C for temperature and 1.9 m s-1 for horizontal velocity at level 8 - 215 (about 1500 hPa over sea), and 0.25 °C, 1.8 ms-1 at level 25 (about 500 hPa).
+This first control trajectory, labelled 18H, is used for breeding vectors meant to estimate instabilities at a larger scale.
+The second control trajectory has been obtained from the first one, by rescaling by 0.1 all components of its error vector at 21:00 UTC on 25 September in order to have a smaller initial error and again using the same boundary conditions.
+This second control trajectory, labelled R21, is used to - 220 construct bred vectors intended to estimate small-scale, fast instabilities (still slower, though, than those studied in Sect.
 4).
-In any case no comparison is done before 00:00 UTC on 26 September, - 220 so that all trajectories have time enough to develop the dynamical scales typical of a MOLOCH non-hydrostatic, convection resolving simulation.